Forest & Low Tide Walks

 Navajo Blessingway Ceremony

-We will resume our walks along the varied and lovely trails in Fort Worden later this fall.
-We will keep you updated.
-If you are not yet on our mailing list, sign up for the fall schedules!
+We will resume our monthly walks along the varied and lovely trails in Fort Worden on April 4th.
+We are adding- new- monthly Low Tide walks starting April 18th!
+If you are not yet on our mailing list, sign up for reminders before each event!

 The health benefits of forest therapy are numerous: Moving our muscles increases the circulation of blood and lymphatic fluids, which helps decrease blood sugar and blood pressure.
 Our lymphatic system is primarily moved as muscles contract, and that helps rid us of waste products more quickly.
 Trees emit phytoncides, which are their way of fending off germs and insects…and, happily these aromatic oils stimulate our “natural killer cells”- which are lymphocytes able to bind to bacterial and virus-infected cells and tumor cells, and kill them!
 NK cells are unique: they have the ability to recognize stressed cells in the absence of antibodies, which allows for a much faster immune reaction.